Topological decoding of grid cell activity via path lifting to covering spaces: Discussion

 There are several directions for future research.
 Incorporating interpolation and probabilistic inference during path lifting could improve robustness to sparse or noisy data.
 Combining grid modules of different phases may provide a more comprehensive and precise decoding framework.
-Future research should also examine how the toroidal organization of grid cells integrate with other spatially tuned cell populations such as place cells to support path integration and spatial navigation.
-Beyond neuroscience, the method offers new perspectives on sparse coding and representation, with potential applications in robotics, brain-computer interfaces, and agent-based navigation systems.
+Future research should also examine how the toroidal organization of grid cells integrates with other spatially tuned cell populations such as place cells to support path integration and spatial navigation.
+Because place cells provide a non-periodic spatial code, they could help disambiguate the choice of lift during path reconstruction from grid cell activity.
+For example, a place cell that fires at two similar time points would indicate that the lifted coordinates at the corresponding times should occupy a similar region in $\mathbb{R}^2$, providing a constraint that guides the path reconstruction algorithm.
+Topological methods have been used to reconstruct stimulus spaces from place cell activity\cite{curto2008cell}, and integrating such information with the present framework is a natural direction for future work.

+Beyond neuroscience, the method offers new perspectives on artificial navigation systems.
+Recent work has shown that grid-like representations emerge in deep networks trained to perform path integration, enabling vector-based navigation in artificial agents \cite{banino2018vector}.
+Grid cell-inspired path integration and state estimation have also been explored for mobile robots \cite{simkuns2025deep, zou2021neurobiologically}.
+Our framework suggests a complementary approach: if an artificial agent's internal representation exhibits toroidal structure, whether learned or engineered, path lifting could recover spatial trajectories and aid in position estimation without external cues.